tschumann/sandbot/sandbot/readme.txt

 == Changelog ==

-v0.4.0.1 (??/06/17)
+v0.4.0.1 (18/06/17)
 - [All] Fixed single player not loading (thanks shardthefox200@ModDB)
-- [Linux] Replaced MetaMod-P with MetaMod as MetaMod-P almost always freezes on Ubuntu.
+- [Linux] Replaced included MetaMod-P for Linux with MetaMod for Linux as MetaMod-P almost always freezes on Ubuntu.

 v0.4.0 (05/03/17)
 - [All] Increased number of allowed waypoints to 2048 (thanks 256 colors).